 - Sales of homes and property in the country

 - Purchasing Manager Indexes (these are surveys of private companies by a researcher called Markit)

 - National credit rating (issued by analysts like Fitch or Moody’s)

-There are a great many such events, and it is up to the fundamental analyst to choose the one that is significant in a given trading period, research to get ahead of it and predict it, and then take advantage to enter the trade at the right time.
+There are a great many events the forex economic calendar, and it is up to the fundamental analyst to choose the one that is significant in a given trading period, research to get ahead of it and predict it, and then take advantage to enter the trade at the right time.